djnavarro/essays/content/post/trans-women-are/index.md

 -   Do you believe trans women are "real women" in a metaphysical sense?

     > Good grief, what possible reason could I have to cares about metaphysics?
 I don't know the answer to the question and I regard it as a waste of my time to try to figure it out.
-In the real world I am far more concerned about violence and hatred directed at trans people, about the homelessness and unemployment risk we face, and other subjects that actually matter.
+In my everyday life I am far more concerned about violence and hatred directed at trans people, about the homelessness and unemployment risk we face, and other subjects that actually matter.
 Come back to me when I have spare time to waste on pointless questions

 <p align="center">
 ::::::